 Dental CT Scans Q&A

-While dental x-rays provide many benefits, and have been the go-to dental imaging service for many years, dental CT scans are becoming more popular with the added benefits they provide, as well as the cost-benefit for each patient.
+While dental x-rays provide many benefits and have been the go-to dental imaging service for many years, dental CT scans are becoming more popular with the added benefits they provide, as well as the cost-benefit for each patient.
+Dr. Linda Pearce DDS at Bay Dental offers CT scans to evaluate upper and lower jaw disorders.
 Contact our clinic in Santa Ana, CA today to schedule your dental CT scan appointment with your next dental treatment.
 We are located at 3620 S Bristol St Suite 307, Santa Ana, CA 92704.

 Table of Contents: